 - Physical and nutritional health counseling

-In addition to individual therapy, group therapy is a critical component to care, as it provides the opportunity to improve communication skills while giving and receiving peer support.
+In addition to individual therapy, substance abuse group therapy is also a critical component to care, as it provides the opportunity to improve communication skills while giving and receiving peer support.
 Making connections with others who have similar experiences and face similar challenges drastically enhances the therapeutic process.

 Contact Westwind Recovery® for Meth Addiction Treatment

-The withdrawal symptoms of meth addiction can make you feel trapped, even when you want to quit.
-The meth addiction treatment program at Westwind Recovery® can help you safely detox, find the path to long-term recovery, and learn how to prevent relapse.
+The withdrawal symptoms of meth addiction are so severe that they can make people feel trapped, even when there is a strong desire to quit.
+The meth addiction treatment program at Westwind Recovery® can help find the path to long-term recovery and learn how to prevent relapse.
 Our goal is to provide our clients with the tools they need to live a healthy, productive, and fulfilling life of recovery.
-Contact us at 855.340.8832 to begin your recovery today.
+Contact us to begin your recovery today.

 Dr. Deena is the Chief Clinical Officer of Westwind Recovery®, an award-winning outpatient treatment center in Los Angeles where she oversees the clinical and administrative program and treatment methods.
 Dr. Deena is a doctor of psychology and licensed clinical social worker since 1993.
 LCSW #20628.
 Originally from the East Coast, Dr. Deena has worked running treatment centers, worked as a therapist in psychiatric hospitals as well as school settings and currently has a thriving private practice in the LA area.
 Dr. Deena has appeared regularly on the Dr. Phil Show as an expert since 2003.
 She has also been featured on many other TV shows, podcasts and has contributed to written publications as well as podcasts.